Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Introduction

 \subsection{State of the art}

 Relatively little is known about deciding the validity of $\swstructpure{A}$ formulas and about algorithms for computing their solutions.
-By comparison, it is well known that the $\Sigma_2$-theory of $\FO(A^*,\cdot)$, the logic of strings with concatenation, is undecidable~\cite{quine46,durnev1995}, and that its $\Sigma_1$ fragment (aka ``word equations'') is decidable in $\PSPACE$~\cite{diekert2002,plandowski2004}.
+By comparison, it is well known that the $\Sigma_2$-theory of $\FO(A^*,\cdot)$, the logic of strings with concatenation, is undecidable~\cite{quine46,durnev1995}, and that its $\Sigma_1$ fragment (aka ``word equations'') is decidable in $\PSPACE$~\cite{plandowski2006,jez2016}.
 Moreover, introducing counting predicates leads to an undecidable $\Sigma_1$ fragment~\cite{buchi88}.

-Regarding the logic of subwords, Comon and Treinen showed undecidability for an extended logic $\FO(A^*,\subword,p_\ttsharp)$ where $A=\{a,b,\ttsharp\}$ has three letters and $p_\ttsharp$ is a unary function that prepends $\ttsharp$ in front of a word, hence is a restricted form of concatenation~\cite[Prop.~9]{comon94}.
-Kuske showed that, when only the subword predicate is allowed, the logic $\swstructpure{A}$ is undecidable and already its $\Sigma_3$ fragment is undecidable when $|A|=2$.
+Regarding the logic of subwords, Comon and Treinen showed undecidability for an extended logic $\FO(A^*,\subword,p_\ttsharp)$ where $A=\{\tta,\ttb,\ttsharp\}$ has three letters and $p_\ttsharp$ is a unary function that prepends $\ttsharp$ in front of a word, hence is a restricted form of concatenation~\cite[Prop.~9]{comon94}.
+Kuske showed that, when only the subword predicate is allowed, the logic $\FOpure{A}$ is undecidable and already its $\Sigma_3$ fragment is undecidable when $|A|\geq 2$.
 Kudinov \textit{et al.} considered definability in $\swstructpure{A}$ and showed that the predicates definable in $\swstructpure{A}$ are exactly the arithmetical predicates\footnote{Those that are invariant under the automorphisms of the structure}~\cite{kudinov2010}.

 Kuske's result on the $\Sigma_3$ theory leaves open the question whether smaller fragments are decidable.
 Karandikar and Schnoebelen showed that the $\Sigma_2$ theory is undecidable~\cite{KS-fosubw} and this is tight since the $\Sigma_1$ fragment is decidable, in fact $\NP$-complete~\cite{kuske2006,KS-fosubw}.

-Karandikar and Schnoebelen also showed that the two-variable fragment $\FO^2(A^*,\subword)$ is decidable\cite{KS-fosubw} and that it has an elementary complexity upper bound~\cite{KS-csl2016}.
-Decidability extends to $\FO^2(A^*,\subword,R_1,R_2,\ldots)$ where arbitrary regular languages (monadic predicates) are allowed. \\
+Karandikar and Schnoebelen also showed that the two-variable fragment $\FO^2(A^*,\subword)$ is decidable~\cite{KS-fosubw} and that it has an elementary complexity upper bound~\cite{KS-csl2016}.
+Decidability extends to the logic $\FO^2(A^*,\subword,R_1,R_2,\ldots)$ where arbitrary regular languages (monadic predicates) are allowed. \\